lim0606/python-okcoin-fix/README.md

   ```Shell
   cp okcoin.cfg.example okcoin.cfg
   ```
   2. Open the configuration file
   ```Shell
   vim okcoin.cfg
   ```

-  3. Change the line with the same used in `stunnel` configuration file (i.e. your ip address)
+  3. Change the line with the same used in tunneling (i.e. your ip address in this example)
   ```
   SocketConnectHost=Your ip address here
   ```

-  **Note:** So this application communicates with OKCoin server via `stunnel` installed in your computer.
+  **Note:** So this application communicates with OKCoin server via tunneling installed as prerequisites.
 That is why this setting is different from C# or Java example in OKCoin repo.

+  **Note:** We used `<your ip address>` in either `ssh`'s argument or `stunnel`'s configuration file

   4. Change the line with user defined client name (e.g. generated using UUID)
   ```